What are the implications of a search engine deciding that your web site fits within a certain classification?

-This paper introduces a link-based approach to classification, which can be used in isolation or in conjunction with text-based classification.
+This paper introduces a link-based approach to classification, which can be used in isolation or conjunction with text-based classification.
 Various large-scale experimental results indicate that link-based classification is on par with text-based classification, and the combination of the two offers the best of both worlds.

 Benefits of Document Classification

 So, how might classification impact upon sites, and site owners?
 The paper provides some examples of how being able to classify documents could be useful:

 - A shopping service like Froogle could be more effective if it were easier to identify sites that provide eCommerce services.

 - Being able to classify Blogs and RSS feeds into topics could make an aggregation of information from those easier.

 - Personalizing search results could see benefits from an “implicit” classification of pages.

 - Categorizing pages such as photo galleries or Flash pages can be difficult with a text-based classification

 The Microsoft patent filing adds some more possibilities: